realworldocaml/book/en/guided-tour.md

 ### Compiling and running

-We'll compile our program using `corebuild`, a small wrapper on top of `ocamlbuild`, which itself is a build-tool that ships with the OCaml compiler.
-The `corebuild` script is installed along with Core, and its purpose is to pass in the flags required for building a program with Core.
+We'll compile our program using <command>corebuild</command>, a small wrapper on top of <command>ocamlbuild</command>, a build-tool that ships with the OCaml compiler.
+The <command>corebuild</command>
+script is installed along with Core, and its purpose is to pass in the flags required for building a program with Core.

 ```frag
 ((typ console)(name guided-tour/build_sum.out))